turingschool/curriculum/source/projects/battleship.markdown

 * 2: Application makes some use of tests, but the coverage is insufficient
 * 1: Application does not demonstrate strong use of TDD

+### 4. Git Workflow

+* PASS:  Developer demonstrates mastery of git and GitHub; commits with appropriate frequency, with clear, atomic commits that demonstrates a clear history.
+* FAIL: Developer does not commit often, commits are overly large, poor commit messages.
+Drastic changes in code in a single commit.

 ### 4. REPL Interface

 * 4: Application's REPL goes above and beyond expectations to improve the gameplay